KieranTheMan/The-Weather-Man/README.md

 </ul>

 ## Design
 This design is simplistic showing the temperature with conditions displayed within a easy to read table and images that reflect the current weather state.
+Including a seprate section highlighting the precipitation, humidity and wind speed.

 ## Tech Stack
 <ul>